 Instructions on how to retrieve the I-94 online can be found at: https://help.cbp.gov/

-If applicant has been studying at another institution in the U.S. in F-1 status and plans to enroll at IAU, the applicant will need to submit a completed F-1 Transfer-Eligibility Form with the AP.
-The F-1 Transfer-Eligibility form, completed by previous school’s DSO, does not initiate the SEVIS record transfer but attests that the F-1 applicant is in active SEVIS status and eligible to transfer.
-Download the F-1 Transfer-Eligibility Form
+If the applicant has been studying at another U.S. institution in F-1 status and plans to enroll at IAU, the applicant will need to submit a completed SEVIS Status Form with the AP.
+The SEVIS Status Form, completed by the previous school’s DSO, does not initiate the SEVIS record transfer but attests that the F-1 applicant is in active SEVIS status and eligible to transfer.
+Download the SEVIS Status Form

 Part 4.
 Optional

 If applicant is applying for undergraduate degree program and has no prior college coursework completed, applicant must provide evidence of a high school diploma or equivalent.